Hammond24/cs3210_lab/instructions/lab2.md

 # General advice and hints

 - You may need to store per-physical-page information as part of this lab.
-- The page-table-entry structure of x86 has several "ignored" bits.
-Feel free to use these to store virtual-page specific extra information about a virtual address needed for this lab.
+- The page-table-entry structure of x86 has several "ignored" bits (bits 9-11).
+  Feel free to use these to store virtual-page specific extra information about a virtual address needed for this lab. (references are Figure 2-1, pg 30 of the [xv6 book](xv6 manual), and Figure 4-4, pg 4-11 of the [intel manual](intel manual))
 - The kernel may sometimes access a user-space page on the user's behalf (can you think of when?).
 You should handle these instances gracefully.
 - In order to get full credit for this lab you'll have to consider the corner